donnemartin/dev-setup/README.md

     $ workon py3-data

-Then start working with the installed modules, for example:
+Then start working with the installed packages, for example:

     $ ipython notebook